nabil828/comp4537-f22/Assignments/A1/readme.md

 ## Routes
 As listed above.
 Just care for the query parameters: `count` and `after`.
 Inspired by to the way [old.reddit.com](https://old.reddit.com/) list posts.
+Use use `async`/`await` as much as possible as it will make your code more readable.
+Server should never crash, hence wrap the `await`s with try catch blocks.
+Try to customize the error message sent to the user so the user can resend a proper request.

 ## Schema
 - Validate all the Pokémon's attributes using a proper mongoose schema.
 - Pokémon `id` should be unique.
 Hence, client may not add the same Pokémon twice.
-- Pokémon `name` value should be an object
+- Pokémon `name` value should be an object.
+- Pokémon's English name should be 20 characters max.
 - Pokémon `type` value should be dynamically fetched as an `enum` array

 ## API Docs
 - Add a brief documentation page for your API so users can know how to use it.